Lawyer For DUI Car Accidents in South Carolina

 A car crash could be both shocking and enraging when it was brought on by somebody else’s mistake.
 When you learn that the one who brought about the motor vehicle accident was intoxicated at the time, it is worse.
-The only comfort is the understanding that there’ll be major legal consequences, and that you’ll be able to collect compensation for your damages and your pain and suffering after a DUI car accident.
+The only comfort is the understanding that there’ll be major legal consequences for drunk driving accidents.
+Additionally, you’ll be able to collect compensation for your damages and your pain and suffering when hit by a drunk driver in a DUI car accident.

 Knowing that the drunk driver should encounter criminal consequences might come as some solace following the stress of a DUI motor vehicle accident.
 If an individual’s BAC (Blood Alcohol Content) is above the lawful restriction with regard to their age and/or occupation, then they may be charged with a DUI (driving under the influence).
 The official blood alcohol content limit for an individual that is more than 21 years of age and is not a commercial driver is .08%.
 The limit for somebody who’s less than 21 years of age is .02%, irrespective of occupation.
 The legal blood alcohol content limit for somebody that’s a professional driver is .04%.

-Knowing that the drunk driver is going to have criminal repercussions makes you feel as though there is a little bit of justice in the world, yet it doesn’t pay for your damages.
-That’s where you will need to turn to the auto insurance policy of the liable driver and/or initiate a civil action to receive reimbursement.
+Knowing that the person responsible for the drunk driving accident is going to have criminal repercussions makes you feel as though there is a little bit of justice in the world, yet it doesn’t pay for your damages.
+That’s where you will need to turn to the auto insurance policy of the liable driver and/or initiate a civil action to receive reimbursement for your pain and suffering when hit by a drunk driver.

-Following a drunk driving car crash, you should contact law enforcement officers, contact emergency medical attention as needed, collect proof (including pictures of the scene, personal injuries, and damage), get the insurance policy and contact information of the driver, and gather the contact information of eyewitnesses.
+Following a car accident with a drunk driver, you should contact law enforcement officers, contact emergency medical attention as needed, collect proof (including pictures of the scene, personal injuries, and damage), get the insurance policy and contact information of the driver, and gather the contact information of eyewitnesses.
 This is going to help you to demonstrate liability and damages later on.
 The BAC of the motorist can also be used as evidence that she/he was driving while impaired.

-If you didn’t need to call urgent medical attention, you must see your physician or visit the ER as soon as possible after the accident.
-Through seeking medical attention right after the event, you ensure that you won’t overlook any personal injuries, that you’ve got proof of your damages, and that you are not considered liable for failing to address personal injuries, potentially worsening the results.
+If you didn’t need to call urgent medical attention after your car accident with a drunk driver, you must see your physician or visit the ER as soon as possible.
+By seeking medical attention right after the event, you ensure that you won’t overlook any personal injuries, that you’ve got proof of your damages, and that you are not considered liable for failing to address personal injuries, potentially worsening the results.

-Your lawyer will be able to assist you to demonstrate your damages or injuries and liability, but your decisions and dedication to collecting and coordinating the evidence will prove both.
+Your drunk driving accident lawyer will be able to assist you to demonstrate your damages or injuries and liability, but your decisions and dedication to collecting and coordinating the evidence will prove both.
 Concerning establishing fault, you must confirm these three factors:

 - The drunk motorist owed you a duty of care.